13-openclaw-architecture

 What You Do Not Need to Understand

 OpenClaw has substantial internal machinery — a skill system, session management, tool-use protocols, A2A dispatch, approval gates, concurrency controls, self-healing routines.
-For most business readers, the correct depth of understanding is: it works, and your Agent Manager knows where to look when it does not.
+For the person operating an agent rather than building one, the correct depth of understanding is: it works, and your Agent Manager knows where to look when it does not.

-If you need the full picture — and you will if you are building your own operator from scratch or customizing OpenClaw for an unusual deployment — the builder edition of this handbook covers the internals in the depth the engineering team needs.
+If you need the full picture — and you will if you are building your own operator from scratch or customizing OpenClaw for an unusual deployment — chapter 4 dissects the internals against source, and chapters 10–12 cover the heartbeat, concurrency, and protocol layers in the depth the engineering team needs.

 For running a business on top of an operator, the three files, the heartbeat, and the memory tiers are the entire conceptual surface.
 Everything else is implementation detail.